Black Hills (NYSE:BKH) Updates FY 2021 Earnings Guidance

-Several equities research analysts recently issued reports on BKH shares.
-Sidoti raised their target price on shares of Black Hills from $78.00 to $80.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
-Zacks Investment Research cut Black Hills from a buy rating to a hold rating in a research report on Thursday, September 30th.
-Finally, Mizuho boosted their target price on Black Hills from $60.00 to $67.00 and gave the stock a neutral rating in a report on Wednesday, September 22nd.
-Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Black Hills presently has a consensus rating of Buy and a consensus target price of $74.50.
+Black Hills (NYSE:BKH) last announced its earnings results on Tuesday, November 2nd.
+The utilities provider reported $0.70 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.64 by $0.06.
+Black Hills had a net margin of 12.96% and a return on equity of 8.87%.
+During the same period in the prior year, the company earned $0.58 EPS.
+As a group, sell-side analysts predict that Black Hills will post 3.88 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 1st.
-Shareholders of record on Wednesday, November 17th will be given a dividend of $0.595 per share.
-This is a boost from Black Hills’s previous quarterly dividend of $0.57.
-The ex-dividend date of this dividend is Tuesday, November 16th.
-This represents a $2.38 annualized dividend and a yield of 3.66%.
-Black Hills’s dividend payout ratio (DPR) is presently 61.50%.
+Several brokerages have issued reports on BKH.
+Mizuho increased their target price on shares of Black Hills from $60.00 to $67.00 and gave the stock a neutral rating in a report on Wednesday, September 22nd.
+Zacks Investment Research cut shares of Black Hills from a buy rating to a hold rating in a report on Thursday, September 30th.
+Finally, Sidoti raised their price target on shares of Black Hills from $78.00 to $80.00 and gave the company a buy rating in a report on Wednesday, August 25th.
+Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $74.50.

 An institutional investor recently bought a new position in Black Hills stock.
-OLD Mission Capital LLC bought a new position in shares of Black Hills Co.
-(NYSE:BKH) during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor bought 11,419 shares of the utilities provider’s stock, valued at approximately $611,000.
-87.31% of the stock is currently owned by institutional investors and hedge funds.
+OLD Mission Capital LLC purchased a new stake in shares of Black Hills Co.
+(NYSE:BKH) during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund purchased 11,419 shares of the utilities provider’s stock, valued at approximately $611,000.
+87.31% of the stock is currently owned by institutional investors.

 Black Hills Company Profile